This page is designed to help answer registration questions.

 How do I register for an individual reading course?

 On a case-by-case basis, graduate students may ask for or be asked to enroll in an Individual Reading Course for any number of reasons.
 If, after having discussed the matter with your Supervisor, it is determined that you will be taking an Individual Reading Course, you must submit to the Department a completed Contractual Agreement for Reading Courses.
 The form must be signed off on by the student, the Instructor responsible for overseeing and grading the course, as well as your program's Program Director.
+Please note, only full-time ranked faculty may supervise reading courses.

 Once submitted, a member of the ECP staff will email you instructions on registering.
 As with any other course, you must submit the form in time to enroll by the relevant Add/Drop deadline to avoid paying a late fee.
 Reading courses can be taken as Pass/Fail or standard grading system (letter grades).